 ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND THE PURPOSES OF SUCH USES: NARA maintains grievance records on individuals in order to process grievances submitted by or on behalf of NARA employees in accordance with OPM regulations or internal negotiated grievance procedures.

 NARA may disclose only enough information in grievance records to any source from which additional information is requested in the course of processing a grievance in order to: identify the source to the extent necessary; inform the source of the purpose(s) of the request; and identify the type of information requested from the source.
 NARA may also disclose information in grievance files to officials of labor organizations recognized under the Civil Service Reform Act when the information is relevant to the officials' duties of exclusive representation concerning personnel policies, practices, and matters affecting work conditions.
-The routine use statements A, D, E, F, G, and H, described in Appendix A also apply to this system of records.
+The routine use statements A, D, E, F, G, H, and I described in Appendix A also apply to this system of records.

 POLICIES AND PRACTICES FOR STORING, RETRIEVING, ACCESSING, RETAINING, AND DISPOSING OF RECORDS IN THE SYSTEM:

 RETRIEVABILITY: Information in grievance records may be retrieved by the name of the individual.